 Addiction: Morals or neurology?

 Recent views of psychology have suggested conscious thought serves, at best, as an advisor to behavior (See Lehrer, 2010, How We Decide).
-Salesmen well know the impact of emotion over reason, and gambling enterprises an illicit drug dealers rely entirely upon recurrent irrational behavior of consumers.
-Steven E. Human of Harvard University discusses the roles of cognition and neurochemistry in the development of addictions in “Neurobiology of Addiction: Implications for Voluntary Control of Behavior.”
+Salesmen well know the impact of emotion over reason.
+Similarly, gambling companies, like illicit drug dealers, rely entirely upon recurrent irrational behavior of consumers.
+Steven E. Hyman of Harvard University discusses the roles of cognition and neurochemistry in the development of addictions in “Neurobiology of Addiction: Implications for Voluntary Control of Behavior.”

 An early review at ‘harm minimization’

 Australia has been into government-sponsored machine gambling for decades, but unlike most US jurisdictions, the government units have made some efforts to study and look for ways to minimize harm to customers.
 (Government acknowledges it is harming it citizens, but seeks generally to lessen the degree of harm.)
 In this industry-funded study, researchers experimented with reducing speed of play, reducing the maximum bet per play, and reducing value of bill denominations accepted by electronic gambling machines.
 As Schull (2012) noted in her book “Addiction by Design,” these factors are key elements machine manufacturers use to extract the maximum amount of losses from players.
 In this University of Sydney study, “The Assessment of the impact of the Reconfiguration on Electronic Gaming Machines as Harm Minimization Strategies for Problem Gambling (2001), the authors conducted experiments in convenience machine gambling areas to determine how much these three key elements impacted game enjoyment, losses, and “harm” from addiction.